1234Paras/CRUDAPP/README.md

 # CRUDAPP
-This is a CRUD APP for adding Chapter Details Using html, bootstrap and Javascript
+This is a CRUD APP for adding Details.

+Technologies used :-
+•HTML,
+•Bootstrap,
+•Javascript